EU natural gas price cap: Azerbaijan

-Azerbaijan announced that its supply of gas to Europe would be 30% higher in 2022 than in 2021 and that an agreement had been signed in July 2022 to increase gas supplies to Europe from around 8 to 20 billion m3 by 2027.
+Azerbaijan announced that its supply of gas to Europe would be 30% higher in 2022 than in 2021 and that an agreement had been signed in July 2022 to increase gas supplies to Europe from around 8 to 20 Bcm by 2027.
+Azerbaijan supplied 11.4Bcm of gas to Europe in 2022, for €15.6 billion, with 80% going to Italy.

 Hungary

 Hungary, which had recently signed a long-term contract with Russia, had objected to the principle of the price cap, according they were given freedom, without notification to, or consent from, the EU to keep or modify their current contract with Russia.
+Hungary's contract is for 4.5 bcm per annum and there is a price cap of €150 per megawatt hour.

 Russia

 Russian deputy prime minister Alexander Novak said that the cap on the price of gas was "just another political decision, absolutely not an economic one."
 Russia reported that it believed the sanction would lead to gas shortages which would destabilise Europe.
+To recover lost revenue, Russia increased the tax on Gazprom in 2022 reducing Gazprom's profit to 1.226 trillion roubles ($15.77 billion), Gazprom paid a dividend of 1.2 trillion roubles ($15 billion) in 2022.

+In July 2023 Gazprom threatened to stop all natural gas exports through Ukraine unless Ukraine ceases court action against Gazprom.
+An international court established compensation at $5 billion plus accrued interest for assets located in Crimea that were taken by Russia in 2014, with a second court case of compensation for Gazprom's refusal to honour a ship-or-pay clause in its transit contract.